 Eileen Mitchell is president of AT&T Illinois and AT&T Great Lakes States with responsibility for AT&T’s public policy, philanthropy and community relations initiatives throughout Illinois, Indiana, Michigan and Ohio.

-Eileen joined the company in 2003 and, as vice president of external affairs, led team campaigns to achieve numerous public policy objectives in Illinois.
-She also served in an expanded role as lead strategist and coordinator of designated AT&T legislative campaigns and initiatives in other states.
-Eileen directed planning and implementation of AT&T’s charitable giving and community relations initiatives in Chicago and across Illinois.
+Mitchell first joined AT&T in 2003 and, as Vice President – External Affairs, successfully led initiatives to modernize public policy in Illinois and served as lead strategist for successful AT&T initiatives in other states.
 After departing for public service in 2015, she rejoined AT&T in May 2017.

 Born and raised in the Rogers Park neighborhood of Chicago, she is a graduate of Loyola University.
-Eileen and her husband, Jim, are the proud parents of three children, Bridget, Jack and Martin.
-They live in Chicago.
+Mitchell and her husband, Jim, are the proud parents of three children, Bridget, Jack and Martin.
+They reside in Chicago.